What is an SMSF

 Getting your SMSF taxes done

-Your accountant will help you to get your SMSF compliance sorted, but you can definitely help and save a lot on fees by doing so.
+Your accountant will assist you to get your SMSF compliance sorted, but you can definitely help and save a lot on fees by doing so.

 To lower the administration costs, make sure you are using Syla to record all of your transactions and to prepare an ATO compliant Crypto Tax Report.
 This is important for your accountant and the external auditor.
 You can also let your accountant know that Syla supports a direct data sync into their SMSF administration software when they use BGL.